-Once a claim is submitted to us, our Terms and Conditions specify that you are allowed to cancel your claim within 14 days.
-Due to the nature of our service, you cannot cancel your claim with us if we have already informed you that the airline has agreed to compensate you.
-Please check our Terms and Conditions to find out more.
+However, our Terms and Conditions state that you cannot cancel your claim after 14 has passed, or if we have already informed you that the airline has agreed to pay out.
+You can read our full Terms and Conditions here.Was this information helpful?

 How long does a claim take?